LGN520/farreach-public/docs/netreach-v4.md

 			- TODO: snapshotserver sets is_snapshot=true to remember cache eviction as case2 for snapshot
 			- TODO: snapshotserver sets is_snapshot_prepare=false to resume cache population and eviction
 				+ NOTE: now popworker knows is_snapshot=true, which will report case2 for snapshot
-			- TODO: snapshotserver sets know_snapshot_prepare=false to reset for next snapshot
+			- TODO: snapshotserver sets popworker_know_snapshot_prepare=false to reset for next snapshot
 			- Cache population will insert a new key-vaule record into an empty entry (valid=0/1)
 				+ TODO: snapshotserver ignores valid=0, or valid=1 yet idx is not used in backup metadata
 			- Cache eviction will evict an old key-value record (valid=1/3/0/1)